-Students will familiarize themselves with literature written for and marketed to readers aged 16-22 by studying novels, short stories, poetry, graphic novels, and critical articles.
-We will read and discuss diverse YAL topics including sex and gender, ethnic and cultural identities, race and class, war, friendship, coming of age, parent-child conflict, and other social and psychological themes.
-The course also includes exposure to and understanding of critical/theoretical and pedagogical approaches to YAL in secondary ELA classrooms.
+Students will familiarize themselves with literature written for and marketed to readers aged 13-20 by studying novels, short stories, poetry, graphic novels, multimedia, and critical articles.
+Film and television may also be included.
+We will read and discuss diverse YAL themes including sex and gender, ethnic and cultural identities, race and class, war, friendship, coming of age, parent-child conflict, dystopic and apocalyptic narratives, religious diversity, and mental and emotional health.
+Professional and pedagogical readings will address strategies for implementing literary units in the secondary classroom, including objectives, assessment, and trauma-informed pedagogies.